ngshiheng/sudoku/README.md

 # Sudoku

-> Sudoku browser game built using Python
+> A web-based Sudoku solver built using Python and Python only

 ## Goals